PyConPL/Book/2014/how_to_make_killer_robots_with_python_and_raspberry_pi/text.md

 leg tips into actual servomotor angles.
 And the position of the robot's body into the positions of individual legs.
-Then, remember that animating a physical thing is very similar to animating computer graphics -- just instead of writing pixels to the screen, you send the commands to the servos.
+Then, remember that animating a physical thing is very similar to animating computer graphics -- just instead of writing pixels to the screen, you are sending commands to the servos.
 You are on your own with the rest.

 Controlling your robot can also be a challenge.
 You might try to go fully autonomous, give it a lot of sensors, connected over ISP, I²C, 1Wire, TTL, USB